MarcoPrieto2910/RuntimeCalculator/README.md

 A lightweight local server used to simulate the OMAX endpoint during development.

-Instead of connecting to a real machine, it reads test data from text files and exposes it through the same HTTP endpoint expected by the collector.
+Instead of connecting to a real machine, it reads test data from text files and exposes it through a TCP endpoint.

 This makes it possible to test the collector without requiring access to the physical machine.